 - Oxidative decarboxylation of 6-phosphogluconate to ribulose 5-phosphate

-- The steps of the nonoxidative phase of the pentose phosphate pathway
+- Steps of the nonoxidative phase of the pentose phosphate pathway

 - Isomerization of ribulose 5-phosphate to ribose 5-phosphate